Ch3ckm4t3C1ph3r/Lenovo-Ideapad-320-14ISK-_Coreboot-Adaptation_/README.md

 ## BIOS-UEFI ROM Files
 You find a directory that save the flat binary files that are in the BIOS-UEFI (has the both boot modes; can emulate the real-mode legacy boot by enabled the proper option in UI menu) chip.

-The HAP enabled bit ROM files has the most of the content of the Intel ME removed and the HAP bit set by me_cleaner.py script.
+The HAP enabled bit ROM files has the most of the content of the **Intel ME** removed and the **HAP bit set** by `me_cleaner.py` script.

 > I recommend you to use UEFI Tool to view the contents of the ROM files chip.
 To see the structure of regions.

 ## Reverse Engineering :symbols: :microscope: :shipit:
-We reverse engineering the EC (Embeded Controller) chip by getting the expected commands in the comunications between the EC chip and the processor (host) chip through LPC protocol.
+We reverse engineering the **EC (Embeded Controller)** chip by getting the expected commands in the comunications between the EC chip and the processor (host) chip through **LPC protocol**.

-> The tool we used are the logical analyzer Lakeview Research Saleae Logic of 8 channels.
+> The tool we used are the logical analyzer `Lakeview Research Saleae` Logic of 8 channels.

 **[Still in Process]**

 > [!NOTE]
-> We based on the ITE configuration siurce code of IT8528E at <code>src/superio/ite/it8528e/</code>
+> We based on the ITE configuration siurce code of IT8528E at `src/superio/ite/it8528e/`
 <!-- TO DO: Give all detailed information in the directory when the Reversing are completed. -->

 ## Compilation :hammer_and_wrench: [^3]